 Technologies to reduce diesel PM, such as diesel particulate filters and diesel oxidation catalysts, are commercially available today.
-In fact, the use of exhaust emission control technology for nonroad diesel engines is not new.
+In fact, the use of exhaust emission control technology for diesel engines is not new.
 For over thirty-five years, nonroad diesel engines used in the construction, mining, and materials handling industries have been equipped with exhaust emission control technology - initially with diesel oxidation catalysts (DOCs) and followed later by diesel particulate filters (DPFs).
 These systems have been installed on vehicles and equipment both as original equipment and as retrofit technology on over 250,000 nonroad engines worldwide.
 Also, selective catalytic reduction (SCR), which has been widely used on stationary engines and in some mobile source applications on a limited basis, is another possible PM control strategy that also provides significant NOx emission reductions.
 Finally, NOx control technologies can be combined with PM control technologies.
-For example, low-pressure exhaust gas recirculation (EGR) technology combined with diesel particulate filter technology is an available retrofit strategy for selected nonroad diesel engines.
-Similarly, lean-NOx catalyst technology, which has been combined with both DOC technology and DPF technology, is an available retrofit technology for on-road heavy-duty engines and is being evaluated for nonroad engine applications.
-These technologies, which are or will be available in the near future for reducing emissions from nonroad diesel engines used in construction applications, are discussed in more detail below.
+For example, low-pressure exhaust gas recirculation (EGR) technology combined with diesel particulate filter technology is an available retrofit strategy for diesel engines.
+Similarly, lean-NOx catalyst technology, which has been combined with both DOC technology and DPF technology, is an available retrofit technology for diesel engines as well.

 Diesel Particulate Filters (DPFs) - As noted above, DPFs are commercially available today.
-Over 70,000 on-road heavy-duty vehicles and more than 500,000 diesel passenger cars in Europe have been equipped with this technology.
-For nonroad engines, DPFs have been successfully installed and used on mining, construction, and materials handling equipment.
-In these nonroad engine applications, DPF systems have been successfully designed to function effectively over the specific duty cycle of the engine.
-DPF technology is projected to be utilized on highway heavy-duty diesel engines sold in the U.S. beginning with the 2007 model year.
+Over 200,000 on-road heavy-duty vehicles and more than 1,000,000 diesel passenger cars in Europe have been equipped with this technology.
+The heavy-duty applications include trucks, buses, and refuse haulers.
+DPF technology is projected to be utilized on al highway heavy-duty diesel engines sold in the U.S. beginning with the 2007 model year.
 Indeed, DPFs are currently available on selected on-road diesel vehicles in the U.S. and Europe.
-This technology has demonstrated impressive durability characteristics in commercial operation in the U.S. and Europe and will be used across the board on diesel vehicles and engines in Japan beginning in 2005.
+This technology has demonstrated impressive durability characteristics in commercial operation in the U.S. and Europe and will be used across the board on highway diesel vehicles and engines in Japan beginning in 2005.
 Also, a growing number of different filter system designs and strategies - both passive and active - are emerging.